department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/when-to-file.md

 You can file a secondary disability claim to get more disability benefits for a new disability that's linked to a service-connected disability you already have.

-**For example, you might file a secondary disability claim if you:**
+**For example, you might file a secondary VA disability claim if you:**
 - Develop arthritis that's caused by a service-connected knee injury you got while on active duty, **or**
 - Develop heart disease that's caused by the high blood pressure you were diagnosed with while on active duty and that we'd previously concluded was connected to your service